mdoege/Py1620/README.md

 ![Py1620](py1620.png "Power of Two output in IBM 1403 font")

 The program is loaded from the CMEM file.
 Computing 2**9999 takes about 35 seconds on a PC, so this particular program is about 35x as fast in Py1620 as on a real IBM 1620.

-Overbars for the flag bit are printed using Unicode combining characters and may not look good (e.g. be shifted horizontally) with some fonts.

 Also see this [YouTube video](https://www.youtube.com/watch?v=e4JH26yF_u0) of Power of Two running on the [1620 Junior](https://github.com/IBM-1620) emulator.